 Students entering a classroom in Royce Hall on the first day of their Sociology 19 course this quarter found their instructor fumbling with the projector, trying to make it work before the start of class.

 Nothing new there.
 But then they took a closer look.
-Their professor looked familiar.
+Their instructor looked familiar.

 "We were all trying to figure out whether we were being 'Punk'd,'" said Paul Voge, 19, a first-year political science major.
 "Then he introduced himself."